gomorpheus/morpheus-docs/installation/database/innodb/patching.rst

 #.
 Upgrade the primary server.

-    * failover over primary to one of the secondary nodes.
+    * Fail over primary node to one of the secondary nodes.

          .. code-block:: js
             :force: